 Note: The MDes is a Self-Supporting Professional Graduate Degree Program.

 The Berkeley International Office (BIO) website is rich with resources.
 For any questions you have as an international student, please start with the Berkeley International Office (BIO) website.
 If you have specific questions not answered on their website, you can contact BIO directly for advising.

 US Entry, Visa Services & COVID-19

 Berkeley International Office (BIO) is closely monitoring the COVID-19 outbreak and Presidential Proclamations suspending entry into the United States for those deemed to pose a risk of transmitting COVID-19.
-Global travel conditions are highly impacted and the Department of State is suspending routine U.S. visa services in most countries worldwide.
-Embassies and consulates in these countries will cancel all routine immigrant and nonimmigrant visa appointments as of March 18, 2020.
+Global travel conditions were highly impacted and the Department of State suspended routine U.S. visa services in most countries worldwide.
 Check your local U.S. embassy or consulate website to confirm operating status.
 More information is available on the UC Berkeley COVID-19 campus website and BIO Coronavirus (COVID-19) Updates & FAQ page.

 Immigration Policy & COVID-19

 For important information regarding current U.S. immigration policy, Executive Orders, and travel advisories, please see Berkeley International Office’s Immigration Policy Updates & FAQ webpage and Coronavirus (COVID-19) Updates & FAQ page.

 For questions about financial aid for all students, including international students, please review the Berkeley Financial Aid Office website.

 Specific information for international students regarding financial aid can be found on this website.
 If you have questions not answered on their website, please contact Financial Aid Office directly.